ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 Resolver.

-Clients using Opportunistic Discovery ({{opportunistic}}) MUST be limited to cases where the Unencrypted DNS Resolver and Designated Resolver have the same IP address.
+Clients using Opportunistic Discovery ({{opportunistic}}) MUST be limited to cases where the Unencrypted DNS Resolver and Designated Resolver have the same IP address, which SHOULD be a private or local IP address.
 Clients which do not follow Opportunistic Discovery ({{opportunistic}}) and instead try to connect without first checking for a designation run the possible risk of being intercepted by an attacker hosting an Encrypted DNS Resolver on an IP address of